 - Put you in fat-storage mode (from high insulin) and promote weight gain

-So yes, even healthy carbs can be unhealthy if you eat too many of them.
+As it turns out, even healthy carbs can be unhealthy if you eat too many of them.

 Low-Carb, But Not Keto

 This might, in theory, cause metabolic and hormonal issues that could interfere with weight loss efforts.
-It could also affect cognitive function, because your brain has high glucose needs when ketones aren’t around.
+It could also affect cognitive function because your brain has high glucose needs when ketones aren’t around.

 And the best evidence for weight loss on keto?
 In these studies, carbs were held under 10% of calories[*].

-The lesson is: if you’re going to do low-carb, don’t do it halfway.
+The lesson is: If you’re going to do low-carb, don’t do it halfway.
 Do it right.

 Eating Fat With Carbs

-The takeaway?
-Carbs and fat together are hyperpalatable, insulinogenic, and could lead to weight gain.
+The takeaway: Carbs and fat together are hyper-palatable, insulinogenic, and could lead to weight gain.

 For weight loss, however, sometimes more is required than the removal of modern American industrial foods.
 Sometimes you need to jumpstart your metabolism.

 While there’s evidence that the paleo diet can help with weight loss, there’s far more evidence supporting the ketogenic diet.
-And as you just learned, it’s possible that paleo could trigger weight gain, depending how the diet is formulated.
+And as you just learned, it’s possible that paleo could trigger weight gain, depending on how the diet is formulated.